LuNdreu/flytalia/token/README.md

-# FLYToken
+# FLYToken (FLY)

 ## Abstract
-Following document will report a detailed description about the flytalia.com native token FLYToken.
+Following document will report a detailed description about the flytalia.com native token FLYToken (FLY).
 FLYToken is a ERC20 Token deployed on Ethereum network.
 Hereby the main characteristics:
 * Initial supply = 1.000.000 FLYs